Argentina Country Summary

 FATF Status

-Argentina is no longer on the FATF List of Countries that have been identified as having strategic AML deficiencies.
+Argentina is not on the FATF List of Countries that have been identified as having strategic AML deficiencies.

 Compliance with FATF Recommendations